 - For Brazil Local numbers, the full list of supported prefixes can be viewed here in the Restrictions section.
 If your locality is not listed here, please send us the desired prefix to our email firstname.lastname@example.org and request further information about the possibility of porting the number in your locality.

 - Required documents (as attachments):

 - Geographic Letter of Authorization (LOA) signed by an authorized user and/or owner of the number(s).
 Note that the information on your LOA must match the authorized username and service address provided by your current carrier.

 - Brazil Portability Request Form with information regarding the numbers

 - Latest invoice (phone bill) dated not longer than 3 months ago

-- Required information:
+- Required information (in writing):

 - Full name

 - Identity document number or registration number in the register of the Ministry of Finance, in the case of a natural person

 - Record number in the register of the Ministry of Finance, in case of legal entities